SterlingChin/test-repo/README.md

   * `'E'`: Element
   * `'A'`: Attribute
   * `'C'`: Class
+* In this situation, you will restrict to an html element

 It can be helpful to think of a directive as a self contained route: Wherever you place that directive, it will display the html template you have given it.
 Restrict determines how you can use the directive in your DOM.